OsgiliathEnterprise/data-migrator/readme.md

 The source and target database are started using test-containers when executing the integration tests from the sample-mono project (`./mvnw clean verify -Pentities-from-changelog`).

+## Starting sample mono locally (within an IDE)

+1. Start the services in the docker compose file of sample mono
+2. Populate the source database ` ./mvnw process-classes -Pdata-changelog-from-source-db`

 ## Releasing